scalgo/scalgoproto/doc/compatibility.md

     You may reorder structs, tabels, enums and unions in the top level of a schema.
 The order is not used in the binary coding.

+* Move direct entity to the top level, or make top level entity direct.

+    You may make turn a direct table, struct, enum or union into a named top level entity.
+    You may turn a named top level table, strut, enum or union into a direct entity.

 * Add new table, struct, enum or union

     You are allowed to add a new table, struct, enum or union to a schema.
 This does not affect the encoding of existing items.